African Union: Foreign relations

 The individual member states of the African Union coordinate foreign policy through this agency, in addition to conducting their own international relations on a state-by-state basis.
 The AU represents the interests of African peoples at large in intergovernmental organisations (IGOs); for instance, it is a permanent observer at the United Nations General Assembly.
 Both the African Union and the United Nations work in tandem to address issues of common concerns in various areas.
 The African Union Mission to the United Nations aspires to serve as a bridge between the two organisations.

 Membership of the AU overlaps with other IGOs, and occasionally, these third-party organisations and the AU will coordinate on matters of public policy.
 The African Union maintains special diplomatic representation with the United States and the European Union.

 Africa–Caribbean relations

 Many Caribbean nations have sought to deepen ties with the continent of Africa.
 The African Union has referred to the Caribbean as the potential "Sixth Region" of the bloc.
 Some Caribbean nations moved to join African institutions, including Barbados, the Bahamas and Guyana, which all became members of the African Export–Import Bank.
 Also, the Caribbean Development Bank signed a cooperation strategic partnership agreement with the African Development Bank (AfDB).
 Antigua and Barbuda has also shown interest in a direct transport link between Africa and the Caribbean.
 However, it has resulted in some challenges regarding migration.
+Africa and the Caribbean have formed a collaborative alliance known as the A3 Plus to formulate matters of common interest in global fora.